matthewrsj/ciao/configuration/README.md

   storage:
     secret_path: string [Path to the keyring file]
     ceph_id: string [Name used for the Ceph identifier]
+    config_path: string [Path to the ceph config file]
   controller:
     compute_port: int
     compute_ca: string [The HTTPS compute endpoint CA]